zekun-li/dlf2018dme/README.md

-# dlf2018dme

-This GitHub repository is for the2018 DLF Digital Ecosystems workshop.
-This repo provides examples of some HTML code that will be used with MapBox.
-It also provides access to some of the data for the workshop.
-The repo is meant to provide a working example of how to produce some simple webmaps as well as demonstrate how a repo can be used for project and data management.
+# Demo: Generating Historical Map from OSM Map

+This repository is the demo for generating historical maps from OSM map.
+It contains three layers: OSM layer, historical map layer and synthetic historical map layer.

+Users could toogle the slide bar to change the transparency of the map layers.